-Any Development Project for which a Complete Building Permit Application was submitted prior to September 1, 2016 is exempt from the AHIF, TIF, and CIIF.
-However, if at any time a Development Project, whether applied for before September 1, 2016 or after September 1, 2016, fails to meet all of the following criteria listed below, the Applicant must pay the Impact Fee in effect at the time that the Development Project does meet all of the following criteria:
+Any Development Project for which a Complete Building Permit Application was submitted prior to September 1, 2016 is exempt from the AHIF, TIF, and CIIF, If at any time a Development Project, whether applied for before September 1, 2016 or after September 1, 2016, fails any one of the following guidelines below, the project will be assessed the impact fees at the current rate.

 - a.
 The building permit is issued within one year of submittal of the Complete Building Permit Application; - b.
 The Development Project is diligently pursued toward completion, as reasonably determined by the Building Official or designee; - c.
-The building permit does not expire (except if the Development Project only needs final inspection to be completed), although it may be extended for up to one year; and d.
+The building permit does not expire (except if the Development Project only needs final inspection to be completed), although it may be extended for up to one year; and - d.
 A certificate of occupancy or temporary certificate of occupancy is issued within three years of the building permit being issued.